 Our crew of part-time library staff keeps busy manning the service desk and shelving books.
 One of us is always on hand for assisting our patrons.
 You may see us sorting new material or adding protective covers to books, but don’t hesitate to ask for help at any time.

 Chris started working at the Otterbein Public Library in 2008.
 He is an avid bibliophile and as our senior employee, he our ‘go to guy’ for purchase recommendations and collection development.
 A father of three, he and his wife Tricia, live outside West Lafayette.
 They love to travel and spend time with family.

-The Tech Guru of the library, Jason is a resident of Otterbein with his wife and two daughters.
+The Tech Guru of the library, Jason is a resident of Otterbein with his wife and three daughters.
 A gaming enthusiast, Jason plays an important role in keeping the library up to date with today’s technology and digital services, and catalogs all the new at the library.
 We appreciate Jason’s enthusiasm for the library.
 Unfortunately, he was the ‘victim’ at the library’s annual murder mystery dinner, in February 2016.

 2017 Board Members